-Auction Revenue Rights are financial entitlements allocated annually to PJM Network Integration and Firm Point-to-Point Transmission Service customers that entitle the holder to receive an allocation of the net revenues from the PJM Annual and Monthly FTR Auctions.
-ARRs can be acquired by three mechanisms: 1) Annual ARR allocation where ARRs requested by customers are allocated on an annual basis; 2) Daily reassignment of ARRs whereby ARRs that were allocated for the planning period will be reassigned on a proportional basis within a zone as load shifts between LSEs within the planning period; and 3) Firm Point-to-Point Transmission Service customers have the option to request ARRs consistent with their transmission reservation.
+Auction Revenue Rights are financial entitlements allocated annually to PJM Network Integration and Firm Point-to-Point Transmission Service customers that entitle the holder to receive an allocation of the net revenues from the PJM Long-term, Annual and Monthly FTR Auctions.
+ARRs can be acquired by three mechanisms: 1) Annual ARR allocation where ARRs requested by customers are allocated on an annual basis; 2) Daily reassignment of ARRs whereby

+ARRs that were allocated for the planning period will be reassigned on a proportional basis within a zone as load shifts between LSEs within the planning period; and 3) Firm Point-to-Point Transmission Service customers have the option to request ARRs consistent with their transmission reservation.
 Firm Point-to-Point Transmission Service ARR requests will have the same duration as the transmission service, which may be one year, one month, one week or one day.
+PJM Transmission Customers taking firm transmission service for the delivery of Direct Charging Energy to Energy Storage Resources or to Open-Loop Hybrid Resources are not eligible for allocation of Auction Revenue Rights.

 Network Integration Transmission Service ARRs are requested via PJM eCapacity.
-Firm Point-to-Point Transmission Service ARRs are requested via OASIS.
-ARRs awarded must be simultaneously feasible to ensure that Annual and Monthly FTR Auction revenues are adequate to cover the economic value of all ARRs.
+Firm-Point to Point Transmission Service ARRs are requested via OASIS.
+ARRs awarded must be simultaneously feasible to ensure that Annual and Monthly-FTR Auction revenues are adequate to cover the economic value of all ARRs.
+Additional details on ARRs can be found in PJM Manual 6: Financial Transmission Rights.

-Each holder of an ARR will be entitled to revenues from the Annual and Monthly FTR Auctions based on the economic value of the ARR.
+Each holder of an ARR will be entitled to revenues from the Long-term.
+Annual and Monthly FTR Auctions based on the economic value of the ARR.
 The ARR economic value or ARR Target Allocation is equal to the ARR MW amount divided by the number of rounds in the Annual FTR Auction times the price difference from the ARR sink point to the ARR source point.
 The LMP values used in the above calculation for settlements for annual ARRs will be based on the nodal clearing prices for FTR obligations from each round of the Annual FTR auction.